wapinheiro/resume_analyzer/README.md

 - The `/v1/test-gemini` endpoint is live and successfully connects to Gemini 2.5 Flash via Vertex AI.
 - The backend is now always running and ready for incremental agent integration.
 - See the [work diary](docs/project_plan/WORK_DIARY.md) for a detailed log of this milestone.

+## ✅ Integration Milestone: ATS Agent API

+- The `/v1/ats-agent` endpoint is live and returns valid analysis results.
+- The ATS & Formatting Agent is now integrated and testable via the API.
+- The system remains "always working" and ready for the next agent or orchestration layer.